 General auditions are held at the beginning of the fall semester, and callback lists are posted during the semester.
 Additional general auditions usually are scheduled in early November and in March.
 Information about auditions is available from the Department of Theatre Arts office in August.
-Notices of auditions are posted on the department's call board.
+Notices of auditions are posted on the department's online call board.

 Undergraduate Programs of Study